Upper Back Pain During Pregnancy – Causes & How to Relieve It

 - When to Contact a Doctor

 Back pain is something most expecting mothers experience at some point during their pregnancy.
 Many of them complain about upper back pain during pregnancy.
+Although less common than lower back pain, upper back ache in pregnancy does occur.
 Yes, most of the back pain that occurs is in the lower back area, near the abdomen, and it is due to the additional weight gained during pregnancy.
 The back pain can be very irritating for pregnant women and make night sleepless.
 Tossing and turning because of this pain in turns irritates the person, and it is also harmful to the mother.
 That is why it is important to notice the signs and symptoms of any pain that occurs during pregnancy and find a solution to it with the help of expert advice.

 Causes of Upper Back Pain During Pregnancy

 Back pain can happen due to a number of reasons, and it is not limited to just pregnancy.
-In general, bad posture and sitting/standing in one position can induce back pain on upper right side or the whole side in the human body.
+There’s not one reason for upper back pain during pregnancy.
+In general, bad posture and sitting/standing in one position can induce back pain on the upper right side or the whole side of the body.
 Here’s what causes upper back pain during pregnancy.

-- Change in Balance: The uterus expands throughout the pregnancy, so the mother is forced to stretch the muscles of her neck and pull her shoulders for prolonged periods to maintain balance.
-This causes a strain on the spine and results in upper back pain in the expecting mother’s body.
+The uterus expands throughout the pregnancy, so the mother is forced to stretch the muscles of her neck and pull her shoulders for prolonged periods to maintain balance.
+This causes a strain on the spine and results in upper back pain in the expectant mother’s body.

-- Size of the Uterus: The size of the uterus keeps growing throughout pregnancy, which puts pressure on its surroundings.
+One of the major reasons for upper back pain in pregnancy’s third trimester is the size of the uterus, which keeps growing throughout pregnancy, putting pressure on its surroundings.
 The nerve endings and the blood vessels surrounding the spine are most affected, resulting in back pain.
 This gets especially pronounced if the mother lies on her back in the third trimester.

-- Incorrect Posture: Incorrect posture can place unnecessary stress on the back and the spine, which directly results in upper back pain.
-A mother gains around ten to fifteen kilograms over the course of her pregnancy, so even standing upright for a long time can result in upper back pain.
+Incorrect posture can place unnecessary stress on the back and the spine, which directly results in upper back pain.
+A mother gains around 10 -15 kilograms over the course of her pregnancy, so even standing upright for a long time can result in upper back pain.
 High heels also have a detrimental effect on your spinal column.

-- Hormonal Changes: Relaxin is a hormone which is secreted in the pregnant woman’s body which helps to relax the pelvic joints and ligaments to prepare the body for childbirth.
-A common side-effect of this process is that the mother experiences back pain as a result of the strain on the muscles and the spinal column.
+Relaxin is a hormone which is secreted in the pregnant woman’s body, which helps to relax the pelvic joints and ligaments to prepare the body for childbirth.
+A common side effect of this process is back pain resulting from strain on the muscles and the spinal column.

 Best Stretches for Upper Back Pain During Pregnancy

-Here are some stretches you can do at home during your pregnancy:
+Here are some stretches you can do at home during your pregnancy if you have pain in upper back in pregnancy:

 - Doorway pectoralis stretches: Stand next to the door frame and place your arms on the frame at shoulder height with your elbows bent to 90 degrees.
 Now, place one foot forward and perform a gentle lunge till you feel a light stretch from the chest into the front of the shoulders.
 Hold the position for 30 seconds and then repeat it three to five times a day.